“Ethics and Sustainability in the Age of Disruption”

 We are pleased to announce that the 2018 ABEN conference will be held in Auckland, New Zealand from 9-11 December 2018, hosted by the School of Management (Albany Campus), Massey Business School, Massey University.

 The ABEN Doctoral Workshop will be held on 9 December 2018 at Massay Business School prior to the Welcome reception for all participants.
 Sessions for the delivery of papers at the 8th Annual ABEN Conference will be held on 10 and 11 December 2018.

 The theme for this year’s conference is Ethics and Sustainability in the Age of Disruption.
 A range of technological and organisational changes in recent years have significantly disrupted, and continue to disrupt existing ways of doing business around the world.
 While it could be argued that not all new technologies and innovations are disruptive, they can be beneficial in the long term and require creativity, initiative and objectivity.
 We consider the implications that such disruption has on efforts to promote ethics and sustainability within the business sphere, as well as how the imperatives of ethics and sustainability can themselves disrupt existing business practices.

-We also welcome papers on broader topics, whether theoretical or empirical, including (but not limited to):
+Topics for the Conference, whether theoretical or empirical, include (but not limited to):

 - Maori and Indigenous ethics